 Talk.
 Talk.
 Talk.

-Learning isn’t complicated.
-You just repeat an activity: again, and again, and again.
+Learning can be complicated, but in this case the key is repetition.
 Sooner or later, your brain begins to pick up on the pattern or process.
 The memories build up like bricks in a house, as you construct your new skill.
-Some people do this quickly; others slowly.
+Some people do this quickly, others slowly.
 The same is true for speech.

 You don’t start learning to walk by running a marathon.
 Nor do we learn to speak by giving a keynote speech or reading the works of Shakespeare.
 We don’t even start with a paragraph.
 Instead, we break speech down to its building blocks and then head out from there.
 As the saying goes, a journey of a thousand miles starts with a single step.